For a full Calendar of all Events click View Calendar.

 Former Random House Senior Editor, Jennifer Basye Sander worked in the acquisitions end of the publishing industry for twenty years.
 She is a New York Times bestselling author and has written more than sixty books.
 As a literary historian, Jennifer has presented research papers at four International Hemingway Conferences, most recently in San Sebastián, Spain.
 Her most recent book is Churchill: A Drinking Life, Champagne, Cognac, and Cocktails.

-This meeting will be held in the Rose Room at Auburn City Hall.
+Speaker meetings are held in the Rose Room at Auburn City Hall.
+The public is invited.
+The meeting is free to attend.

+Speaker meetings are held in the Rose Room at Auburn City Hall.
 The public is invited.
 The meeting is free to attend.